-1. Subject to paragraph 2, procuring entities shall award contracts by means of open tendering procedures.
+1. Subject to paragraph 2, a procuring entity shall award contracts by means of open tendering procedures.

-2. Provided that the tendering procedure is not used to avoid competition or to protect domestic suppliers, procuring entities may award contracts by means other than an open tendering procedure in the following circumstances:
+2. Provided that the tendering procedure is not used to avoid competition or to protect domestic suppliers, a procuring entity may award contracts by means other than an open tendering procedure in the following circumstances:

-- (a) in the absence of tenders that conform to the essential requirements in the tender documentation provided in a prior tendering procedure, including any conditions for participation, provided that the requirements of the initial procurement are not substantially modified; - (b) where, for works of art, or for reasons connected with the protection of exclusive intellectual property rights, such as patents, copyrights; or proprietary information or where there is an absence of competition for technical reasons, the goods or services can be supplied only by a particular supplier and no reasonable alternative or substitute exists;
+- (a) in the absence of tenders that conform to the essential requirements in the tender documentation provided in a prior notice of intended procurement or invitation to participate, including any conditions for participation, provided that the requirements of the initial notice or invitation are not substantially modified; - (b) where, for works of art, or for reasons connected with the protection of exclusive intellectual property rights, such as patents or copyrights, or proprietary information, or where there is an absence of competition for technical reasons, the goods or services can be supplied only by a particular supplier and no reasonable alternative or substitute exists; - (c) for additional deliveries by the original supplier that are intended either as replacement parts, extensions, or continuing services for existing equipment, software, services, or installations, where a change of supplier would compel the entity to procure goods or services not meeting requirements of interchangeability with existing equipment, software, services, or installations;

-- (c) for additional deliveries by the original supplier that are intended either as replacement parts, extensions, or continuing services for existing equipment, software, services or installations, where a change of supplier would compel the entity to procure goods or services not meeting requirements of interchangeability with existing equipment, software, services, or installations; - (d) for goods purchased on a commodity market; - (e) where an entity procures a prototype or a first good or service that are developed at its request in the course of, and for, a particular contract for research, experiment, study or original development.
-When such contracts have been fulfilled, subsequent procurements of goods or services shall be subject to Articles 9.1 through 9.8 of this Chapter; - (f) where additional construction services which were not included in the initial contract but that were within the objectives of the original tender documentation have, due to unforeseeable circumstances, become necessary to complete the construction services described therein.
-However, the total value of contracts awarded for additional construction services may not exceed 50 percent of the amount of the initial contract; or - (g) in so far as is strictly necessary where, for reasons of urgency brought about by events unforeseeable by the entity, the goods or services could not be obtained in time by means of an open tendering procedure and the use of an open tendering procedure would result in serious injury to the entity, the entity's program responsibilities or the responsible Party.
-For purposes of this subparagraph, lack of advance planning by a procuring entity or concerns relating to the amount of funds available to a procuring entity within a particular period of time shall not constitute unforeseen events.
+- (d) for goods purchased on a commodity market; - (e) where a procuring entity procures a prototype or a first good or service that is developed at its request in the course of, and for, a particular contract for research, experiment, study, or original development.
+When such contracts have been fulfilled, subsequent procurements of goods or services shall be subject to this Chapter; - (f) where additional construction services that were not included in the initial contract but that were within the objectives of the original tender documentation have, due to unforeseeable circumstances, become necessary to complete the construction services described therein.
+However, the total value of contracts awarded for additional construction services may not exceed 50 percent of the amount of the initial contract; or - (g) in so far as is strictly necessary where, for reasons of urgency brought about by events unforeseeable by the procuring entity, the goods or services could not be obtained in time by means of an open tendering procedure and the use of an open tendering procedure would result in serious injury to the procuring entity, the entity's program responsibilities, or the Party.

-3. Procuring entities shall maintain records or prepare written reports providing specific justification for any contracts awarded under paragraph 2, in a manner consistent with Article 9.11.3.
+3. A procuring entity shall maintain records or prepare written reports providing specific justification for any contract awarded under paragraph 2, in a manner consistent with Article 9.11.3.